patrick-crawford/WEB422-Backup/notes/angular-intro.md

 Recall the [React intro notes](react-intro).
 React was described as a *library for building user interfaces*.
 As you learned, it is actually a rich and vibrant ecosystem for client-side app building.

 Angular is also a widely-used platform for building client-side apps.
-Like React, it's JavaScript-based, and assumes that it's targeting a browser or browser-like runtime on a device.
+Like React, its JavaScript-based, and assumes that its targeting a browser or browser-like runtime on a device.

 React introduced the idea of *component*-oriented architecture to you.
 Arguably, it was Angular that conceived this idea, many years before React was released.